kel151/1stmilestoneproject/README.md

 ## Acknowledgements
 <ul>
  <li>My mentor, Aaron Sinnot, for all of his patience, advice, and recommendations.</li>
- <li>My friend and fellow member of the Code Institute Slack Community, Mia, for all of her advice, kindness, and encouragement.<li>
+ <li>My friend and fellow member of the Code Institute Slack Community, Mia, for all of her advice, kindness, and encouragement.</li>
- <li>The Student Care team, particularly Claire Lally, for the constant support, encouragement, and check-in messages.<li>
+ <li>The Student Care team, particularly Claire Lally, for the constant support, encouragement, and check-in messages.</li>
  <li>Anthony, a fellow member of the Code Institute Slack Community, for his patience and perpetual willingness to help, no matter how     late.</li>
 </ul>